 A. The parent/guardian must provide transportation for approved transfer students to and from school, regardless of documented disability.

 Q. Do I need to reapply for the transfer?

 A. New this year: Students on a within-district transfer do NOT need to reapply for a transfer each year if they are staying at the same school.
 Students WILL need to reapply when changing from elementary to middle or from middle to high school or if they have moved from the address of the original approved transfer.

 Q. How do we get notified?

-A. Families submitting High Priority or Open Enrollment requests will be notified in writing of approval or change in status.
+A. Families submitting High Priority or Phase 2 transfer requests will be notified in writing of approval or change in status.
 Notifications are made after May 1, and every attempt is made to notify families before the start of the new school year.
 Families who apply after May 1 will not receive notification until after the desired school's registration day.

 Please note: Students are expected to pre-register and complete final registration for the school in their attendance area even though a request for a transfer has been submitted.
 Students without an approved transfer cannot register at the registered school or sign up for or practice with athletic teams or other activity groups.